For more information contact:

-The hiring manager is responsible for updating the current status of each applicant in OPDRS, as each applicant moves through the recruitment process.
+The HR Partner/Recruiter is responsible for updating the current status of each applicant in Workday Recruit, as each applicant moves through the recruitment process.

-The hiring manager and/or the search committee is responsible for investigating or verifying the following information provided by the applicant:
+Reference checks are conducted outside the Workday system.
+The HR Partner/Recruiter and/or the search committee is responsible for investigating or verifying the following information provided by the applicant:

 - Work history

 The search committee chair, the position’s supervisor, or the appointing authority may examine personnel files of applicants who are currently or formerly employed by WSU and are under consideration for the position vacancy (see BPPM 90.07).
 Contact HRS to arrange to view the personnel file of any such applicants.

 The HR Partner/Recruiter and/or search committee identifies the top candidates who best meet the requested competencies to refer to the appointing authority.
 The HR Partner/Recruiter submits a request to HRS through Workday Recruit for approval to extend the offer to the final applicant.